faizanscommunit/IT-Program-Assignments/README.md

 # Solution of 45 Questions Assignment

-In this repository, I have uploaded the Solved 45 Questions Assignment given by Governor Sindth IT Program
+In this repository, I have uploaded the Solved 45 Questions Assignment given by the Governor Sindh IT Program (GIAIC)

 <p align="center">
   <a href="https://faizanscommunit.pythonanywhere.com/">